How to apply for a non-molestation order?

 Many victims of domestic violence don’t realise that if they are in the UK as the spouse, civil partner, unmarried or same-sex partner of a British citizen or a settled person or a member of HM forces who has served for at least 4 years and experience domestic abuse, they can apply for Indefinite Leave to Remain.
 The grant of an injunction is not mandatory but if it is successful, it provides evidence of the abuse and strengthens the application.

-For legal advice to protect yourself and your family, please contact Sushma Awtani on 020 7400 7725.
+If you have more questions about how to apply for a non-molestation order, or for legal advice to protect yourself and your family, please contact Sushma Awtani on 020 7400 7725.

 TAKE A LOOK AT